NeilAn99/nan1-ssg/README.md

 - Each HTML file uses a default stylesheet to improve beauty and readability
 - Can specify language to HTML file to use
 - Horizontal rules are translated from Markdown files
+- A configuration JSON file can be used to specify all options
+    - Example file format:
+    ```json
+    {
+        "input": "./ssg-config.json",
+        "lang": "fr"
+    }
+    ```